SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

 ### Linking with "separate-code"

-The linker is passed the `seperate-code` option, so it won't combine read-only data and executable code.
+The linker is passed the `separate-code` option, so it won't combine read-only data and executable code.
 This reduces the total amount of executable pages in the system.

-It was first enabled in the following [commmit](https://github.com/SerenityOS/serenity/commit/fac0bbe739154abb416526bdc983487c05ba0c81):
+It was first enabled in the following [commit](https://github.com/SerenityOS/serenity/commit/fac0bbe739154abb416526bdc983487c05ba0c81):

 ```
 commit fac0bbe739154abb416526bdc983487c05ba0c81